How what is good about breastfeeding is made bad (Part 1)

 Breastmilk contains many immune factors, dozens in fact, working together, helping to protect the baby against infection.
 As mentioned above, antibodies represent just one of these factors.

 One important way, but not the only way, breastmilk actively protects the baby is by forming a barrier of immune factors on the linings of the digestive tract and respiratory tract that blocks bacteria, viruses and fungi from entering the baby’s body (anything inside the digestive tract or respiratory tract is considered outside the body).
 The vast majority of antibodies in the milk are called sIgA (“secretory” IgA, made up of two molecules of the antibody IgA, with an added secretory chain which allows the molecule to get into the milk and a J chain which protects the molecule from digestion by gastric and intestinal enzymes).
-The sIgA molecules make up part of this protective barrier, but the barrier is made up of lactoferrin, lysozyme, mucins and others; however, the sIgA antibodies do not get absorbed into the baby’s bloodstream.
-Some people who do not know what they are talking about have said (and even written in books) that the antibodies can protect the baby only against gut infections because the antibodies don’t get into the baby’s bloodstream.
+The sIgA molecules make up one component of this protective barrier, but the barrier is made up also of lactoferrin, lysozyme, mucins and others; however, the sIgA antibodies do not get absorbed into the baby’s bloodstream.
+Some people who do not know what they are talking about have said (and even written in books) that breastmilk antibodies can protect the baby only against infections of the intestinal tract (gastroenteritis which causes vomiting and diarrhea) because the antibodies don’t get into the baby’s bloodstream.
 But obviously they don’t know how this barrier works.
 Clearly, it is better to prevent the bacteria, viruses and fungi from getting into the baby’s body in the first place rather than fight them off once they have invaded into the baby.

 Mothers with autoimmune diseases are often told they cannot breastfeed